Your Brexit Questions Answered

 DEPARTING THE UK | Reveal all answers

-Check the date your passport expires.
-If we leave the EU without a deal, the UK Government’s Foreign and Commonwealth Office says you need to have six months left on your passport on the date of your arrival into the EU.
+It’s always wise to check the date your passport expires.
+If we leave the EU without a deal at the end of the transition period, the UK Government recommends that you have six months left on your passport on the date of your arrival in an EU country.

-If the UK leaves with no deal, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
-There are three categories of ‘third country’ - each presenting different outcomes, from no change to your pet passport requirements to the need to have your pet checked by an official veterinarian either four months or 21 days in advance of travel.
+If the UK leaves with no deal at the end of the transition period, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
 See this page for more information.

 TRAVEL ARRANGEMENTS | Reveal all answers

 Ferry services will operate as normal, with our without a deal, as they are governed by international laws and regulations, not European ones.

 Both the EU and the UK authorities have said that they expect Eurostar and Le Shuttle train services to run as normal between England and mainland Europe.

 Currently, and for the remainder of this ‘transition’ year, UK driving licence holders don’t need an additional licence to drive in the EU.
 But, if we leave without a deal at the end of the transition period you’ll have to apply for an International Driving Permit, use a GB sticker, and get a Green Card from your insurer.
 Make sure you leave enough time to get one posted out to you.